-This five-hour-long documentaries series explores the Aboriginal, French and British roots of Montréal.
+This five-hour-long documentary series explores the Aboriginal, French and British roots of Montreal.
 Supported by nearly one thousand photographs, paintings and maps drawn from major public archives and private collections, this series brings together the city’s builders in a vast panoramic portrait of the first metropolis of Canada.

 The River & Its Island

 In May 1642, the French officer Paul de Chomedey, sieur de Maisonneuve, founds, with Jeanne Mance, one of the great port cities of North America.
 Following the collapse of New France, waves of immigrants arrive from the British Isles.
 John Molson brews beer and develops the steamboat.
 After a golden age as a cereal exporter, the great port and its city slide into a long decline.

 At the dawn of the 20th Century, industrialists and real estate developers attract a vast working class to the east side of the island of Montréal by offering cheap housing and industrial jobs.
 Mostly French Canadian laborers make trains, airplanes, tanks and even submarines.
 The brothers Oscar and Marius Dufresne, enriched by the immense shoe-manufacturing business founded by their parents, build a majestic residence for themselves - the Château Dufresne.